YungBinary/DispatchThis/docs/known-issues.md

 - **No plugin hot-reload.** Binary Ninja runs the Python at startup; editing any file requires a **full restart**, not just a reanalysis.
-- **Reanalyze to apply toggles.** Enabling or disabling a pass only takes effect on the next reanalysis (the menu items say so).
 - **Verbose logging.** The passes log heavily (per-jump / per-link detail) to make misses visible.
-This is useful while iterating but noisy; it has not been dialled back to a summary.
+This is useful while debugging but noisy - it is advised to set Binary Ninja's log-level appropriately.
-- **Cost.** Flattened functions are large and the LLIL resolver iterates to a fixpoint, so analysis can take many passes.
-The plugin raises Binary Ninja's analysis limits to accommodate this.
+- **Slow with larger functions.** Larger functions take some time to handle.

 ## Reporting